pmd/pmd/docs/pages/pmd/userdocs/migrating_to_pmd7.md

 ##### Type expressions

 * What: The node {% jdoc jast::ASTTypeExpression %} wraps a {% jdoc jast::ASTType %} node (such as
-  {% jdoc jast::ASTClassOrInterfaceType %}) and is used to qualify a method call or field access or method reference.
+  {% jdoc jast::ASTClassType %}) and is used to qualify a method call or field access or method reference.
 * Why: Simplify the qualifier of method calls, treat instanceof as infix expression.
 * Related issue: [[java] Grammar type expr (#2039)](https://github.com/pmd/pmd/pull/2039)